Ksagit/SimpleWeather/README.md

 # SimpleWeather
-SimpleWeather is a Progressive Web App that provides current weather information using the OpenWeather API.
+A Progressive Web App that provides current weather information using the (OpenWeather API)[https://openweathermap.org/].